 - Shifting from our constant focus on ego-based desires to making a unique contribution to the world.

 They are not walking divas with an air of snobbery and a sense of entitlement.
-They exude warmth and friendliness while looking out for opportunities to befriend and help others.
-Their humility and respect for others becomes apparent in how they conduct themselves with everyone that they meet from waiters to CEOs.
+They exude warmth and friendliness and look for opportunities to befriend and help others.
+Their humility and respect for people becomes apparent in how they conduct themselves with everyone that they meet from waiters to CEOs.

 I’ve seen that truly beautiful women are kind, graceful and confident, not because of being driven by this need for acceptance, but by a need to bring happiness and joy wherever they go.

-By working on cultivating your inner beauty, you will develop a sense of authentic spiritual power that no beauty product or service can ever give you.
+By working on cultivating these inner qualities, you radiate an inner beauty that no beauty product or service can ever give you.

 All my best on your journey,